intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/reusable-software-development-with-declarative-executable-specifications.md

 #### Exploring the Essence of Reusability in Software Development

-At the heart of this innovation lies the aspiration for software reusability.
+At the heart of this innovation lies the aspiration for code reusability.
 In contemporary software engineering, the ability to reuse components is a coveted asset.
 It simplifies the development process, enhances efficiency, and reduces the potential for errors.
-However, to harness this reusability efficiently, it’s essential to have a robust framework in place that can manage the complexities of reusable components and ensure their seamless integration into diverse applications.
+However, to harness this code reusability efficiently, it’s essential to have a robust framework in place that can manage the complexities of reusable components and ensure their seamless integration into diverse applications.

 #### The Drive Towards Holistic Integration